amarpan/how-to-write-a-README/README.md

 This tutorial assumes you already have some semblance of a README.
 If you're starting from scratch, however, download my blank skeleton template [here](https://github.com/amarpan/blank-README-template/blob/main/README.md)

 For a quick review on how to use Markdown, go [here](https://www.markdowntutorial.com/).
-For GitHub specific markdown, go [here](https://github.github.com/gfm/), and GitHub-friendly emojis can be found [here](https://github.com/ikatyang/emoji-cheat-sheet)
+For GitHub specific markdown, go [here](https://github.github.com/gfm/)

 <hr>